teckoo/teckoo.github.io/_posts/knowledge/2011-03-03-sonarQube.md

 SonarQube (previous called Sonar) is an open source code quality management plat form.
 SonarQube supports more than 20 programming languages including Java.
-It internallyu uses Checkstyle & PMD for code quality; we can add more custom rules as required.
+It internally uses Checkstyle & PMD for code quality; we can add more custom rules as required.

 Features